Gary Gygax: Early life and inspiration

-Gygax was born in Chicago, the son of Almina Emelie "Posey" (Burdick) and Swiss immigrant and former Chicago Symphony Orchestra violinist Ernst Gygax.
+Gygax was born in Chicago, the son of Almina Emelie "Posey" Burdick and Swiss immigrant and former Chicago Symphony Orchestra violinist Ernst Gygax.
 He was named Ernest after his father, but was commonly known as Gary, the middle name given to him by his mother after the actor Gary Cooper.
 The family lived on Kenmore Avenue, close enough to Wrigley Field that he could hear the roar of the crowds watching the Chicago Cubs play.
 At age 7, he became a member of a small group of friends who called themselves the "Kenmore Pirates".
 In 1946, after the Kenmore Pirates were involved in a fracas with another gang of boys, his father decided to move the family to Posey's family home in Lake Geneva, Wisconsin, where Posey's family had settled in the early 19th century, and where Gary's grandparents still lived.

 In this new setting, Gygax soon made friends with several of his peers, including Don Kaye and Mary Jo Powell.
 During his childhood and teen years, he developed a love of games and an appreciation for fantasy and science fiction literature.
 When he was five, he played card games such as pinochle and then board games such as chess.
 At age ten, he and his friends played the sort of make-believe games that eventually came to be called "live action role-playing games", with one of them acting as referee.
 His father introduced him to science fiction and fantasy through pulp novels.
 His interest in games, combined with an appreciation of history, eventually led Gygax to begin playing miniature war games in 1953 with his best friend, Don Kaye.
 As teenagers, Gygax and Kaye designed their own miniatures rules for toy soldiers with a large collection of 54 mm and 70 mm figures, where they used "ladyfingers" (small firecrackers) to simulate explosions.

-By his teens, Gygax had a voracious appetite for pulp fiction authors such as Robert Howard, Jack Vance, Fritz Leiber, H. P. Lovecraft, and Edgar Rice Burroughs.
+By his teens, Gygax had a voracious appetite for pulp fiction authors such as Robert E. Howard, Jack Vance, Fritz Leiber, H. P. Lovecraft, and Edgar Rice Burroughs.
 He was a mediocre student, and in 1956, a few months after his father died, he dropped out of high school in his junior year.
 He joined the Marines, but after being diagnosed with walking pneumonia, he received a medical discharge and moved back home with his mother.
 From there, he commuted to a job as a shipping clerk with Kemper Insurance Co. in Chicago.
 Shortly after his return, a friend introduced him to Avalon Hill's new wargame Gettysburg.
 Gygax was soon obsessed with the game, often playing marathon sessions once or more a week.
 It was also from Avalon Hill that he ordered the first blank hex mapping sheets available, which he then employed to design his own games.